areejshahbaz54-netizen/nadra-project/README.md

-NADRA WEBSITE
+# NADRA Website – Beginner Project

+## Project Description
-This project is a beginner-level website inspired by the NADRA system.
-It is designed using basic HTML, CSS, and JavaScript to practice web development skills.
-The website includes a clean layout, navigation menu, and informational sections similar to a real NADRA website.
-This project helped me understand website structure, styling, and basic interactivity, and improved my confidence as a beginner web developer.
+This project is a beginner-level website inspired by the NADRA (National Database & Registration Authority) system.
+It is developed as part of an academic project to practice basic web development skills.
+The website includes informational sections, a simple layout, and navigation similar to a real NADRA website.
+This project is built using HTML, CSS, and JavaScript.

-Group Menbers
+## Group Members

- Areej shahbaz
+- Areej Shahbaz
- Tooba Saghir
+- Tooba Saghir
- Areesha Kawal
+- Areesha Kanwal

- LIVE WEBSITE
+## Live Website